GothenburgBitFactory/ti.net/content/docs/interval_behavior.md

 Timewarrior stores intervals, most of which are closed, and only one which may be open.
 These intervals (inclusions) interact with exclusions (holidays etc.) and the result is complex.

-As an example, support that Saturday and Sunday are defined as exclusions, and an open interval is created tracking work on a Friday afternoon.
+As an example, suppose that Saturday and Sunday are defined as exclusions, and an open interval is created tracking work on a Friday afternoon.

 Until that interval is closed (`$ timew stop`), it remains open.
 On the following Monday there is still one open interval stored, but if a report is run, that real interval is now represented by two separate intervals: